serhanr/serhanr/README.md

 👋 Hi, I’m @serhanr
 - for: WEB APPS FOR BUSINESS
-- with: HTML5/CSS5, PHP/SQL, PYTHON
+- with: HTML/CSS/BS & PHP/SQL
 - at: serhanerenr@gmail.com
 - on: ig: serhanr